It’s hard to get your mobile app noticed among 3 million others out in the marketplace.

-Just as Runtastic app did (mentioned above) — allow users to share their personal experiences with your app, encourage feedback and begin building that community.
+Just as the Runtastic app did (mentioned above) — allows users to share their personal experiences with your app, encourage feedback and begin building that community.

 Alternatively, you can tap into existing app communities by contacting the opinion leaders in specific app categories.
 These are the key players who are followed by your potential mobile app users.

 If promoting a gaming app, you could reach out to those who create gameplay trailers and walkthrough videos on YouTube — most of who are open to review offers.

 YouTube channels are a great place to navigate to when looking for lists of opinion leaders, regardless of app type.
 For example, check out this list of Top 100 YouTube Game Channel.

 From there, you would select a few channels that matched the criteria of your mobile app and then contact them via the “About” tab:

 Below, find an iOS game review video that was a part of Curly app’s content strategy:

 If someone has visited your website or blog and spent some time reading your content, chances are, they could also be interested in installing your app.

 By segmenting users who previously showed interest in an app or app-related content with retargeting, you can stay top of mind and increase your chances of continued engagement.